 Mixing salt, baking powder, and espresso powder into the cookie dough.

 Next you can add in the flour.
 Switch to a spoon or a silicone spatula for this part.
-A whisk will be difficult to use to stir in the flour and can lead to over-mixing.
+A whisk will be difficult to stir in the flour and can lead to over-mixing.

 As soon as the flour is absorbed, stop mixing.
 It should only take about 15 seconds of stirring.